katerinamargatina/katerinamargatina.github.io/_news/dadc.md

 inline: true
 ---

-The first [Call for Papers](https://dadcworkshop.github.io/call-for-papers.html) for [DADC](https://dadcworkshop.github.io/), the First Workshop on Dynamic Adversarial Data Collection (@NAACL 2022 in Seattle) is out🌹.
+The [Call for Papers](https://dadcworkshop.github.io/call-for-papers.html) for the [First Workshop on Dynamic Adversarial Data Collection]((https://dadcworkshop.github.io/)) (DADC@NAACL 2022, Seattle) is out🌹.
 Super excited to co-organise DADC with an amazing group of people!
 Stay tuned!👀